 Plans are expected to be understood, maintained and tested in practice.

-Much like business continuity planning or insurance, incident response is one of those things that becomes far more important once it’s suddenly needed.
+Much like business continuity planning or insurance, incident response is one of those safeguards that becomes far more important once it’s suddenly needed.

-A Cyber Incident Readiness Exercise gives organisations the opportunity to properly test their response, work through realistic scenarios and understand where gaps, assumptions or communication issues may exist before a real situation puts those processes under pressure.
+A Cyber Incident Readiness Exercise allows organisations to test their response in practice, work through realistic scenarios and identify gaps, assumptions or communication issues before a real incident forces those decisions in real time.

 Call us: 0131 603 7910